NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 ### Putting it all together - partial restore

-Each one of the 3 above markers represents something that defeats no-op.
+The proposal is that we do not validate all the packages from the global packages folder.
-The proposal is that we do not watch for the global packages folder.
+However we will validate the existence of the global packages folder itself.

 * Any inputs change affects the current project and it's parents.
 * Any outputs change affects the current project only.